StackStorm/st2/docs/source/actionchain.rst

 ActionChain
 ============

-ActionChain is a no-frills linear workflow.
+ActionChain is a no-frills linear workflow, a simple chain of action invocations.
 On completion of a constituent action the choice between on-success and on-failure is evaluated to pick the next action.
-This implementation allows for passing of data between actions and finally publishes the result of each of the constituent action elements.
-From perspective of |st2| an ActionChain is itself an action therefore all the features of an action like execution from cli, usage in Rules etc. are automatically supported.
+This implementation allows for passing of data between actions and finally publishes the result of each of the constituent actions.
+From perspective of |st2| an ActionChain is itself an action, therefore all the operations and features of an action like definition, registration, execution from cli, usage in Rules etc. are the same.

 Authoring an ActionChain
 ------------------------

 ActionChain's are described in YAML (JSON supported for backward compatibiltiy) and placed inside a pack similar to other script or python actions.
 An ActionChain must also be associated with a metadata file that allows it to be registered as an Action by |st2|.
 This metadata contains name and parameter description of an action.